 Michael Heinz is the Assistant Director of GTAC and has been with Washington University for the past ten years.
 During that time he managed the Department of Genetics Microarray Core, which is now part of GTAC.
 Prior to his tenure at Washington University, Michael worked in a microarray services laboratory at Incyte Genomics.

 Seth Crosby, Director of Partnerships and Alliances

-Seth Crosby is the Director of Partnerships and Alliances in the Department of Genetics at Washingtin University.
-Crosby works with groups within and outside the University to leverage technolgy to acheive research and clinical goals.
+Seth Crosby is the Director of Partnerships and Alliances in the Department of Genetics at Washington University.
+Crosby works with groups within and outside the University to leverage technology to achieve research and clinical goals.
 He has been at Washington University for nearly 12 years.
-During that time he directed the Department of Genetics Microarray Core, which is now part of GTAC and then GTAC, itself, during its first two years.
+During that time, he directed the Department of Genetics Microarray Core, which is now part of GTAC and then GTAC, itself, during its first two years.
 Prior to that he was the Director of Translational Research at the Genome Center (now the Genome Institute).
 Prior to his tenure at Washington University, Dr. Crosby worked in the field of genomics and drug discovery at Abbott Laboratories, Pfizer and Pharmacia.

 Paul Cliften, Director of Computational Biology

 Paul Cliften is an Associate Research Professor in Genetics and the Director of Computational Biology for GTAC with over a decade of experience in comparative genomics and bioinformatics.
 Paul came to Saint Louis in 1999 for postdoctoral training, then spent two years directing a bioinformatics group at the Genome Sequencing Center (now the Genome Institute) at Washington University.
 Dr. Cliften returned to Washington University in 2010 to help establish the GTAC sequencing facility.